apache/arrow-cookbook/java/source/create.rst

 A vector is the basic unit in the Arrow Java library.
 Data types describe the types of values; ValueVectors are sequences of typed values.
-Vector by definition is intended to be mutable, a Vector can be changed it is mutable.
-Vector represent a one-dimensional sequence of homogeneous values.
+Vectors represent a one-dimensional sequence of values of the same type.
+They are mutable containers.

-Vectors are provided by java arrow for the interface `FieldVector`_ that extends `ValueVector`_.
+Vectors implement the interface `ValueVector`_.
+The Arrow libraries provide implementations of vectors for various data types.

 .. contents::